 Pastors and church leaders must count on their leadership teams!
-The more you build intentional leadership in your ministry, the better chance of setting your church up for long term success – event after you’re no longer in leadership.
+The more you build intentional leadership in your ministry, the better chance of setting your church up for long term success – even after you’re no longer in leadership.

 Whether you are a pastor leading a committee, a chair of a committee or a church committee member, here are ten principles that may help you focus, engage as a team and move forward.